01max/cell_fight/MAKE_HELP.md

 # SPEC RELATED

-  - spec_fast             alias for rspec fail-fast mode.
+  - rspec                 alias for rspec.

 # OTHER